December 5, 2019

 Around KoolReport core, we built a number of extended packages to extend its capability.
 A half of them are free for you use to just register and download.
 Some of them come with a tiny price, you consider the license purchasing as your donation to keep project going.
 We want KoolReport to go far so we need your help to fund the development and support.

 There is a special version of KoolReport called KoolReport Pro.
 This is an advanced version of KoolReport in which we combined KoolReport with all available extensions into single build.
 The compatibility between the core and extensions are guaranteed.
-We provide Developer License and Enterprise License for KoolReport Pro.
+We provide Developer License, Team License and Enterprise License for KoolReport Pro.
 Developer License is for individual who use KoolReport Pro to create reports for personal usage or for clients.
+Team License is for small team with max 5 developers.
 Enterprise License is for company which allows any developers within company can use KoolReport.
 Both of licenses comes with Priority Support and Free Upgrade privilege.
 Within a year, you will get support from our software engineer and data specialist to utilize the power of KoolReport Pro.
 And with the Free Upgrade privilege, you are free to download the latest library update with new features and new packages.
 Check out our KoolReport Pro if you are interested.

 To get started with KoolReport, please go ahead to our website koolreport.com and download the latest version of KoolReport.
 You may download, unzip and copy KoolReport folder into your web app or your can use Composer to install library.
 It is convenient in both ways.